shljessie/tabMonster/README.md

-# tabMonster
+# Tab Monster

-TabMonster: Chrome Extension to Manage your Tabs
+Tab Monster: Chrome Extension to Manage your Tabs